-In this article we will look are the current WordPress Migration systems and their states.
+In this article, we will look at the current WordPress Migration systems and their states.
 We will also discuss Migrate Guru, a possible solution that may prove to be the migration overhaul mechanism so desperately required.

 Guest Author: Akshat Choudhary

 Akshat Choudhary is the founder and CEO of BlogVault, MigrateGuru & MalCare, and has been building systems and products since 2005.